Principal Investigatorship at SLAC

 If you're not sure, please send an inquiry to your finance team or PAOTeam@slac.stanford.edu.

 No, SLAC does not require a PI to submit a PI waiver in this case.
-However, a PI waiver might be needed by the Sponsored Research Office of the lead institution, such as Stanford OSR.
+However, a PI waiver might be needed by the Sponsored Research Office of the lead institution, such as Stanford Office of the Vice Provost and Dean of Research (VPDoR).
 As a result, a PI waiver might still need to be done.

 Yes.
 The same PI eligibility requirements apply to Co-PI-ship as a PI-ship, and a waiver must be processed.